-To attempt to fix the problems that led to the bankruptcy filing, Debtors have implemented the following procedures: Debtors' case is unique in the sense that their problems where brought about by Mr. Pledger's medical problems and not by poor decisions or failed business efforts.
-Debtors have balanced their budget in an attempt to be able to continue to pay for the ongoing treatment costs as well as make payments to their creditors.
+To attempt to fix the problems that led to the bankruptcy filing, Debtors have implemented the following procedures: Mr. Nichols has been exploring many avenues in attempts to bolster his income to help pay creditors.
+He is currently in discussion with a television and movie production studio to provide songwriting services on a contract basis.
+He has also continued to produce and record music at the recording studio.
+Debtors have balanced their budget in an attempt to be able to continue to pay for the ongoing living costs as well as make payments to their creditors.